blakejfox/blakejfox.github.io/_posts/2023-4-23-AzureAutomate.md

 Did you find this helpful?
 Maybe discovered a flaw?
 Please contact me at:
 -  bfox@adaptivedge.com
 - [Blake Fox Linkedin](https://www.linkedin.com/in/blake-fox-b2a3171b2/)

-For all of your Microsoft needs, reach out to our sales team at:

-- sales@adaptivedge.com

 ## References